-Elements of roofing show signs of age and weathering including zinc sections and lead valleys/flashings around.
-Further investigation can be made by a competent roofing contractor and repair/overhaul works undertaken as necessary.
+Elements of roofing show signs of age and while the central flat section of the main roof has been re-clad recently in a PVC type material, weathering was noted to another original zinc section over the side outshoot and lead valleys/flashings around.
+Further investigation can be made by a competent roofing contractor and further repair/overhaul works undertaken as necessary.